HOME MONTHLY ACTIVITY REPORTS FAQ CONTACT US

 Andrew Isley, Fairbank Part-Time Police Officer and Investigator

-Officer Isley is a member of the Law Enforcement Intelligence Network (LEIN), the Buchanan County SART (Sex Abuse Response Team), and is a Standardized Field Sobriety Testing (SFST) Instructor.
+Lieutenant Isley is a member of the Law Enforcement Intelligence Network (LEIN), the Buchanan County SART (Sex Abuse Response Team), and is a Standardized Field Sobriety Testing (SFST) Instructor.

 Home | City Council | Boards, Committees & Commisions | Public Works | Monthly Activity Reports